arizonatribe/cartoon-catalog/README.md

 ## Running it Locally

-Although it's hosted on [Github pages](https://arizonatribe.github.io/cartoon-catalog) you can also clone and run this applicaiton locally.
+Although it's hosted on [Github pages](https://arizonatribe.github.io/cartoon-catalog) you can also clone and run this application locally.

 After cloning it, just install the local dependencies: